greg-raven/Department-21/_posts/2009-05-31-the-history-of-pharmacology.md

 1985 A.D. – That pill is ineffective.
 Here, take this antibiotic.

-2000 A.D. – That antibiotic doesn’t work anymore.
+2000 A.D. – That antibiotic doesn't work anymore.
 Here, eat this root.